voicegain/platform/how-to/Minio-Mongo-with-backup-strategy/guide.md

 For this guide we will suppose that the user: `ubuntu` has mounted backup drives to `/home/ubuntu/backups/minio` and `/home/ubuntu/backups/mongodb`

+We will be using a combination of Rsync and SSHFS to transfer content and mount.
+As such we recommend you generate and ssh-key for authenticating on the remote storage system without a password.
+If your security policy allows, a passphraseless key can be used for automating the backup process.

+Generate your ssh key: `ssh-keygen without password if permissible` Copy to the remote storage server: `ssh-copy-id ubuntu@remotestore.example.com` Then test for connectivity by attempting to ssh into the server: `ssh ubuntu@remotestore.example.com`

 Specific configuration and storage requirements for the docker systems will be addressed under their respective application below.
 However, you can review the following chart to determine the ideal size of the local storage volumes for each application based on your expected usage:

 ![storagechart](minioandmongo-storage.png)

 ## <a name="step1"></a>Step 1: Install Packages and initial SSH config
-If you are using a single system for both Minio and MongoDB then simply run all of the following commands within your terminal, otherwise, the prerequsites have been broken down in to General, Minio-Specific, and MongoDB-Specific.
+If you are using a single system for both Minio and MongoDB then simply run all of the following commands within your terminal, otherwise, the prerequsites have been broken down into General, Minio-Specific, and MongoDB-Specific.

 **General Prerequisites:**
 * **NOTE:** *After running the following block of commands (ending with `usermod -aG docker ${USER}`) you must log out and log back in in order for your user to be able to run docker commands without requiring sudo.*